 3. HTTP and HTTPS version of Web Page:

-This is another reason is HTTP and HTTPS versions in the crawl queue.
+Another reason is HTTP and HTTPS versions in the crawl queue.
 This could make the HTTPS version a duplicate version of the user-selected canonical is not implemented.

 https://yourdomain.com/